Steps To Follow If Your Car Is In A Flood

 Hopefully, your insurer will honor its duty to you and adjust your claim in good faith and you only need to take the above three steps.

 However, as we know all too well in New Orleans, this is not often the case.
-If your insurer fails to timely begin adjustment of your claim or you feel that your claim is not being adjusted adequately you will need to take at least one more step: Contact the attorneys of Burgos and Associates.
+If your insurer fails to timely begin adjustment of your claim or you feel that your claim is not being adjusted adequately you will need to take at least one more step: retain the attorneys of Burgos and Associates.